RATE CASE Q & A’s

 What impact will this have on my bill?

-If approved, CEL&P will implement the rate change over the course of 2020-2022.
-By the time the new rates are fully enacted, the average residential customer will pay approximately $13 more per month for electricity.
+If approved, CEL&P will implement the rate change in two stages over the course of 2021-2022.
+A portion of the requested increase was implemented by direct IURC order in October of 2020.
+This portion was to immediately correct the error made in the calculation of the 2015 rate case.
+Going forward, if the new rates are fully enacted, the average residential customer will pay approximately $9 more per month for electricity.